c0ffeeartc/GenEntitas/GenEntitas.Plugins.HelloWorld.Systems/README.md

   - Calls `Console.WriteLine("HelloWorld")`
   - Calls `Console.WriteLine` for each `HelloWorld` setting value

+Run `mono ./pathToExe/GenEntitas.exe --SettingsPath=./HelloWorld.settings` to see it in action

 ### Plugin Requirements:
   - Dll name matches pattern `GenEntitas.*.dll`
   - Dll is located in the same folder as `GenEntitas.exe`